Skip to content

 Going self-employed is one of the biggest advantages of a career in the electrical trade.
 Unlike many professions, electricians have genuine freedom to choose between employed work and running their own business.
 The majority of experienced domestic electricians eventually go self-employed because the earning potential is significantly higher and the flexibility is hard to beat.

 As a self-employed electrician, you control your own schedule, choose which jobs to take, set your own rates, and build a business that can grow over time.
-Many self-employed electricians earn 40,000 to 65,000 pounds or more per year, with some specialists in EV charging or solar installation exceeding that considerably.
+Many self-employed electricians earn 40,000 to 65,000 pounds or more per year — see our electrician salary guide for detailed earnings data.
+Some specialists in EV charging or solar installation exceed that considerably.

 However, going self-employed also means taking on responsibilities that an employer would normally handle — tax, insurance, marketing, quoting, invoicing, and dealing with customers.
 This guide covers every step you need to take to set up properly and give yourself the best chance of success.